whyjz/ncu-env-data-science/docs/outlines/week6-8.md

 This is another way to reduce the non-linearity of NN into a linear problem.

 Why is it called "Radial Basis?"
 We'll revisit this during the kernel method section. -->

-### Solving MLP NN: Back-Propagation

-The life save of the MLP problem!

-Learning rate $\eta$

-From the textbook: "Nowadays, the term ‘back-propagation’ is used somewhat ambiguously."
-- It could mean the original back-propagation algorithm (with inefficient gradient descent)
-- or, more likely, it could mean using only the first part involving the backward error propagation to compute the gradient of J

 ### Tuning and validation